 This is an international scam dating back to 2012.
-And though information has appeared about it in RipoffReport.com, gullible individuals still exist and they still fall for this rather basic scam.
+And though the information has appeared about it in RipoffReport.com, gullible individuals still exist, and they always fall for this rather basic scam.

 It involves a letter being sent from Shaw Financial Inc. – apparently a South African company that sends letters without including a return address on the envelope.
 But let us assume that this isn’t suspicious enough and move on to the content of the letter.

-According to the letter instructions, the check is included for the purpose of dealing with processing fees.
+According to the letter instructions, the check is included to deal with processing fees.
 These add up to 3,650 dollars.

-Needless to say, the check is bad and the individual eager to win 300,000 dollars will have to pay the so-called processing fee out of their pocket.
+The check is bad, and the individual eager to win 300,000 dollars will have to pay the so-called processing fee out of their pocket.
 People from all parts of the US have gotten such letters.
-The letters supposedly contain contact information for Shaw Financial Inc. but nobody answers the supplied phones.
+The letters supposedly contain contact information for Shaw Financial Inc., but nobody answers the supplied phones.

 One More Nasty Little Trick